symfony2admingenerator/GeneratorBundle/Resources/doc/admin/builder-filter.md

 ## Scopes

-Scopes are predefined filters, which can be used to select a specific part of the list.
+Scopes are predefined filters (which need to be specified, however, in the filters parameter as well!), which can be used to select a specific part of the list.
 They are rendered as buttons on top of the list (see [this](../img/showcase/list-with-scopes.png) screenshot).

 They are simply configured under the List builder params: